typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 The PG_NET extension will be used to realtime sync PostgreSQL with Typesense.
 The HTTP and PG_CRON extensions will be used together to schedule and execute bulk syncing.

-| Although most of this tutorial is done using PG/plSQL, Supabase does provide support for the [PLV8](https://supabase.com/docs/guides/database/extensions/plv8) and [PLJAVA](https://tada.github.io/pljava/) extensions.
+> NOTE: Although most of this tutorial is done using PG/plSQL, Supabase does provide support for the [PLV8](https://supabase.com/docs/guides/database/extensions/plv8) and [PLJAVA](https://tada.github.io/pljava/) extensions.
 They enable users to write procedures in JavaScript and Java, respectively.

 ### Tracking changes